celeen/archive/resume.md

 * Contributed full stack problem solving and coding skills to a rapidly changing web application

-* Worked with (J)Ruby on Rails, Angular, Javascript, Coffeescript, HTML, CSS and Jenkins.
+* Worked with (J)Ruby on Rails, Angular, Javascript, Coffeescript, HTML, CSS and Jenkins {: .experience}
-{: .experience}

 ###Associate Software Engineer in Test: September 2014 - May 2015